pdang411/TalkAI/README.md

 main4.py file is Gradio app for openai chat window html.

-I have my window desktop default to dark mode if you want to add dark mode to gradio please code below.
+I have my window desktop default to dark mode if you want to add dark mode to gradio please see code below.
 ****
 import gradio as gr